E3V3A/MMM-FlightsAbove/README.md

 #### Credits

 Most grateful thanks to:

-TBA
+* @raywo - for clarifying and fixing the API response mechanism
+* @tbbear - for clarifying JS Promises

 #### License